11785-MAD/mad-game/gym-mad/README.md

 # TODO
 - explain how the game works
-- have a seperate description for each version of the game
+- have a separate description for each version of the game